7 Best Renovations for Your Rental Property

 If you’re making this a DIY project, make sure to identify the type of wall you plan to knock down before you dive in with a sledge hammer.
 If the wall is load bearing, it holds the weight of the building.
 You probably want to leave it alone, or involve a professional’s help.

 What sets your rental property apart from other landlords’?
-Here’s a list of things renters want that will help you fill vacancies and might even give you an opportunity to raise the rent.
+Here's a few amenities and improvements to improve rental value, fill vacancies and possibly even give you an opportunity to raise the rent.

 You may be asking yourself if it’s really worth renovating your rental.
 Updating appliances, putting in new floors or even something as simple as painting the walls can maximize your rental income.